Skip to Content

 Babies can contract HIV through pregnancy, birth, or breastfeeding.
 This is why it's crucial for women to test for HIV early in pregnancy.

-Women possibly exposed to HIV during pregnancy or at higher risk for contracting it should test again later in the pregnancy.
+Women who may be exposed to HIV during pregnancy or are at higher risk of contracting it should retake testing later in their pregnancy.

-By taking HIV medicine while pregnant and when breastfeeding, women can reduce the risk of passing the infection to their baby.
-With these precautions, the chances the child will contract HIV is less than 1%.
+Taking HIV medicine during pregnancy and breastfeeding helps women lower the risk of transmitting the infection to their baby.
+With these precautions, the chance the child will contract HIV is less than 1 percent.

-Health workers could contract HIV through a needle stick injury if it's contaminated with HIV.
-Hospitals have protocols to prevent HIV by giving medicines after a needle stick injury.
+Health workers could contract HIV from a needle stick injury if the needle is contaminated with the virus.
+Hospitals have protocols to prevent HIV transmission by administering medicines after a needlestick injury.

-Very rarely, HIV could spread through a physical fight, if blood from one person gets into the other person's bloodstream.
+Very rarely, HIV can spread through a physical fight if blood from one person enters the other person's bloodstream.

 People who have sex with multiple partners without using condoms are at a higher risk of contracting HIV.
 Men who have sex with men are at an especially high risk.